palewire/refinitiv-data-python-cookbook/docs/src/companies-quarterly-results.md

 Here’s how to retrieve earnings per share for the last eight fiscal quarters for Thomson Reuters.

-First define the metric you want to retrieve, followed by the time interval and number of periods
+First define the metric you want to retrieve, followed by the time interval and number of periods in parenthesis.

 ```{code-cell}
 expression = "TR.EPSFRActValue(SDate=0,EDate=-8,Period=FQ0,Frq=FQ)"